facebook/react/docs/docs/reference-test-renderer.md

 testRenderer.toJSON()
 ```

-Return a JSON object representing the element.
+Return an object representing the rendered tree.
+This tree only contains the platform-specific nodes like `<div>` or `<View>` and their props, but doesn't contain any user-written components.
+This is handy for [snapshot testing](http://facebook.github.io/jest/docs/en/snapshot-testing.html#snapshot-testing-with-jest).

 ### `testRenderer.toTree()`